MattIzSpooky/JNI/README.md

 ## Final words
 This article provides a simple example on how to call C++ code from Java and also Java code from C++.
 This however, might not be representable to a real world scenario since it's unlikely that a real world scenario is as simple as this is.

-A few other things that have to be noted are performance and complexity.
+Something that was left out in this article but are important to consider when using this in the real world.
+- Complexity
+- Performance

+Let's start with complexity.
 As you saw, it is quite complex to set this up compared to an all-Java project, even for a simple example like this is.
+Apart from the JDK, you need the other tools installed on your machine to get this to work.
+A C++ compiler and CMake.
+Not to mention that there are differences between C++ compilers, each have their strengths and weaknesses which may need to be considered.
+Apart from tools you also need to wire everything up using Maven and even have to manage a CMake file, something which a lot of Java programmers are not familiar with.
+The native code can also not be debugged which can make it very difficult to trouble shoot if there is a problem in the JNI-layer.
+It would have to be separately tested.

-Performance is also an important factor.
-Calling native methods is not "free" performance.
+Next up is performance.
+Calling native methods is not "free" performance, in fact, it's very slow for simple calls!
-JNI is quite useful for things Java cannot do but C/C++ can or to optimize a long-running process that is incredibly slow in Java.
+JNI is quite useful for things Java cannot do, but C/C++ can or to optimize a long-running process that is incredibly slow in Java.
-But it's unsuitable for simple usage like shown in this article because communicating between Java and Native code has a cost associated to it.
+However, it's unsuitable for simple usage like shown in this article because communicating between Java and Native code has a cost associated to it.

 Adding a stopwatch in our code to benchmark the calls shows the following on an M1 Pro MacBook: